divio/browserslist-saucelabs/README.md

 Not every browser that browserslist outputs is present on SauceLabs.

-Under the hooded uses amazing [Browserslist](https://github.com/ai/browserslist) library.
+Under the hood uses amazing [Browserslist](https://github.com/ai/browserslist) library.

 ## Usage